Arjun Singh (Congress politician): Early life

-Arjun Singh was the son of Shiv Bahadur Singh, a jagirdar and the 26th Rao of Churhat thikana, and an INC politician.
+Arjun Singh was born on 5 November 1930 into a Rajput family as the son of Shiv Bahadur Singh, a jagirdar and the 26th Rao of Churhat thikana, and an INC politician.
+He received his Bachelor of Laws from Rewa Darbar College, where he was the student union president in 1953.

 Career

 Arjun Singh was first elected to the Madhya Pradesh Legislative Assembly in 1957 from Majholi as an independent candidate.
 He joined the Indian National Congress in 1960.
 He was re-elected from Majholi in 1962 and became a minister in the INC government of Dwarka Prasad Mishra.

 In 1967, he lost the election from Churhat due to a fallout with the then chief minister Dwarka Prasad Mishra.
-However, he won a bypoll in the same year from Umaria.
+However, he won a bypoll the same year from Umaria.
 He was elected from Sidhi in 1972 and became a minister in the INC government of Prakash Chandra Sethi.

 In 1977, he was elected from Churhat and became the Leader of Opposition in the Madhya Pradesh Legislative Assembly.
 In 1980, when INC achieved a simple majority in the assembly, he won from Churhat and became the Chief Minister of Madhya Pradesh, despite the presence of strong contenders such as Sethi, Vidya Charan Shukla and Shiv Bhanu Singh Solanki.

-His five year term was marked by the Bhopal Gas Tragedy.
+As chief minister, Singh implemented several populist initiatives, including the regularisation of slums and providing free electricity connections to residents.
+During his time in office, the dacoit Phoolan Devi surrendered.
+His five-year tenure was also notably marked by the Bhopal Gas Tragedy.

 He led the INC to victory in 1985, yet again winning from Churhat, but was forced to resign as Chief Minister after just one day due to differences with Sriniwas Tiwari.
 Motilal Vora succeeded him as Chief Minister.

 He resigned his Madhya Pradesh assembly seat and was appointed Governor of Punjab in 1985.
 He worked for the implementation of the Rajiv-Longowal Accord for peace in Punjab.
 However, after eight months, he resigned as Governor and became Minister of Commerce in the Rajiv Gandhi cabinet.
-He was elected to the Lok Sabha from South Delhi in a bypoll in 1985, necessitated by the assassination of the sitting MP Lalit Maken.He was appointed as First Vice President of Indian National Congress by Rajiv Gandhi.
+He was elected to the Lok Sabha from South Delhi in a bypoll in 1985, necessitated by the assassination of the sitting MP Lalit Maken.
+He was appointed First Vice-President of Indian National Congress by Rajiv Gandhi.